+FCSIC manages the Farm Credit Insurance Fund to effectively meet its mission of protecting investors in FCS debt and U.S. taxpayers.
 The Farm Credit Insurance Fund is identified on the Consolidated Financial Statements of the United States and the annual Budget of the United States as an asset of the United States government.
-Under current law, money in the Farm Credit Insurance Fund can only be used by FCSIC for the purposes specified in the Farm Credit Act.
+Under current law, money in the Farm Credit Insurance Fund can only be used by FCSIC for the purposes specified in the Farm Credit Act of 1971, as amended.
 Full governmental ownership and control of the Farm Credit Insurance Fund protects the public interest and helps ensure that the Fund will only be used for its intended purposes.